-2.5.4 XC/XCVT Compatibility
+2.4.5 XC/XCVT Compatibility

 The XCVT card is compatible with the XC cards.
-The XCVT supports run-time compatibility with the XC cross-connect both within a single node and within a ring of mixed XCVT and XC nodes.
+The XCVT card supports run-time compatibility with the XC cross-connect both within a single node and within a ring of mixed XCVT and XC nodes.
 However, working and protect cards within a single ONS 15454 must be either two XC cards or two XCVT cards.

-The XC and XCVT are supported in36 path protection bidirectional line switched ring (BLSR) configurations.
+The XC and XCVT cards are supported in path protection and bidirectional line switched ring (BLSR) configurations.
 VT and STS-level cross-connect and protection management are also supported in either type of ring.
 Nodes that rearrange or drop VTs must use an XCVT.
 Nodes that only rearrange or drop STSs can use an XC.
 You do not need to upgrade STS-only nodes to XCVT in a ring that can handle both VT and STS drop/rearrangement.
-In this scenario, however, the XC must run Software R2.0 or later.